MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/repeatfunction.md

 **Arguments**

 * *value*: The value of the element in the resulting array.
-The type of *value* can be integer, long, real, datetime, or timespan.
+The type of *value* can be boolean, integer, long, real, datetime, or timespan.
 * *count*: The count of the elements in the resulting array.
 The *count* must be an integer number.
 If *count* is equal to zero, a empty array is returned.
 If *count* is less than zero, a null value is returned.